Skip to content

 Anterior segment findings

-CorneaDegree of opacity, impact on IOL calculation
+CorneaDegree of opacity / Impact on IOL calculation

 Anterior chamberHemorrhage, lens material, vitreous prolapse

-IrisTransillumination defect, iridodialysis, mydriasis disorder, posterior synechiae
+IrisTransillumination defect, iridodialysis, pupillary dilation disorder, posterior synechiae

 LensOpacity location, anterior capsule rupture, subluxation, Vossius ring